 The Ancient Egyptians revered cats of all kinds and honored them in their art.
 From servals to the mighty lion, cats were seen as powerful forces for both protection and destruction.
 According to their mythology, the sacred cats of Ancient Egypt took many forms, from domestic statuettes to depictions of their many deities who were thought to take different feline forms.
 Cats were so highly prized that the sentence for willfully harming a cat was death.

-The Ancient Egyptians were familiar with a variety of indigenous cats, big and small.
-North Africa and the Near East were home to different species of lion while south of Egypt there were leopards and cheetahs.
+Ancient Egyptians were familiar with a variety of indigenous cats, big and small.
+In North Africa and the Near East, various species of lions roamed, while to the south of Egypt, leopards and cheetahs were found.
 The African wild cat could be found living in the deserts and marshes.
 The serval – a particularly striking and pretty wild cat – was poached from other regions of Africa and kept as an exotic pet in Ancient Egypt.

 We all know that cats are amazing hunters, so it is no surprise that they were prized as defenders against unwanted rats, mice, and snakes.
 We can also see from depictions of cats in Ancient Egypt, that over time they became domesticated.
 There are cats under chairs and on laps, adorned with jewelry and collars, and there are many examples of faience and alabaster figurines and jars showing that cats were very much loved.